near/docs/docs/tutorials/test-your-smart-contracts.md

 ![AS-pect tests for smart contract game](/docs/assets/token-contract-aspect-game-test.png)

+Now that we know our code is working as it should, we are ready to deploy our newly created smart contract with confidence to the blockchain.

+> In your terminal windows
+> - Select the first terminal tab on the left that has localhost server running
+> - Hold `CTRL + C` to stop the server and display the command prompt
+> - Type `yarn dev` to rebuild and redeploy your modified contract
+>

 ## Step 4 - Make a simple UI

 Congratulations!
 All of your blockchain work is done!